-To implement this effort, a Compensation Task Force has been established composed of ID physicians from a representative array of settings to develop negotiation playbooks and value-based contracting guides before launching into the development of focused education opportunities for the IDSA membership through webinars, practice briefs, education sessions at IDWeek and IDSA academy offerings.
+To implement this effort, a Compensation Task Force has been established, composed of ID physicians from a representative array of settings, to implement the Strike Team’s recommendations.

 The Task Force has developed short, intermediate, and long-term objectives for this effort, as detailed below.